amaclean2/intro-to-python/README.md

     python   runs a Python script
     git      executes a git command
-    ~        "home" a shortcut for your home directory
+    ~        "home" a shortcut for your home directory open .   open a new Finder window in the current location (make sure to include the .)
 ```

+* In computer science folders are called directories.

 You're going to make sure you have Git installed by running this command in your terminal